Barack Obama called for jury duty in Illinois

 The former president lives in Washington, but maintains a home in Chicago.
 With a Harvard Law School degree, experience teaching law and eight years as commander in chief, he is a pretty decent candidate for jury duty.

 Obama is not the first former president to receive a notice for jury duty.
 In 2015, former President George W. Bush reported for jury duty at a Dallas courthouse.
-While Bush was not selected, he sat through the process and posed for photos with other candidates.
+While Bush was not selected, he sat through the process and posed for photos with other potential jurors.

 Illinois courthouses have seen their share of politicians and celebrities, including Oprah Winfrey.